 The NEFMC requested a forage availability index (including both managed species such as herring and unmanaged species such as sandlance).
 A spatial index of forage availability was developed for the bluefish research track assessment as described above.
-This index was partitioned into EPUs and presented in both the 2023 MAFMC and NEFMC SOEs in the Climate and Ecosystem Productivity sections.
+This index was partitioned into EPUs and presented in the 2023 and 2024 SOEs.
+An index of forage center of gravity was also included as a potential driver of distribution shifts in the 2024 Risks to Spatial Management section.

 Gray seal pup count indices are already included in the NEFMC SOE, and indices of populations for other seals and apex predators are in development by the protected species branch.
-These additional indices were not ready for the 2023 report.
+These additional indices were not ready for the 2024 report.

-Investigating time series of biomass for species not well represented in bottom trawl surveys was partially addressed by the forage index included in the 2023 report.
+Investigating time series of biomass for species not well represented in bottom trawl surveys was partially addressed by the forage index included in the 2023-2024 reports.
 However, only a subset of forage species are not well represented in bottom trawl surveys, and other species that are not forage are also not well represented in bottom trawl surveys.
 This request was ranked lowest priority by the Council and SSC, and given the difficulty of synthesizing data on poorly sampled species, is unlikely to be addressed in the near future.